Welcome to grad studies at the Schulich School of Business!

 4. Course EnrolmentView details Hide details

-You will receive a detailed timetable of your first term classes and instructions on how to enrol in courses at Schulich.
-Please note that you will only receive instructions to enrol in classes after you have booked Smart Start or registered for your program orientation.
+You will receive a detailed outline of your first term classes and instructions on how to enrol in courses at Schulich.
+Please note that you will only receive instructions and access to enrol in classes after you have booked Smart Start (MBA) or registered for your program orientation (specialized Masters.)

 In the meantime, you may browse Schulich Course Offerings.

 5. Prep Courses & Conditional RequirementsView details Hide details